 How Can a Car Accident Lawsuit Loan Help You Win a Larger Settlement?

-Car accident cases often take over a year to settle or litigate, due in part to their complex nature.
+Car accident cases often take over a year to settle or litigate due in part to their complex nature.
 Accident scenes must often be reconstructed second by second in order to assign fault to the correct parties.
-To do this, evidence must be collected, which can take time…and money.
+To do this, the evidence must be collected, which can take time and money.

 A pre-settlement loan can give your lawyer more time to build a stronger case on your behalf.
 This can ultimately help you win a larger settlement, especially if some new evidence is uncovered.
 You’ll also have the money you need to better resist pressure tactics by the defense.